Orasi/Mustard-Seed/README.md

 Mustard Environments are used to store where a test was run.
 In its most basic form an environment is just a name that descrives where the tests are being run (I.E. 'Windows_8_Chrome_50').

 #### Results
 Mustard Results store the result of a test.
 There are two types of results in Mustard 'Automated' and 'Manual'.
 Both type of results have several required attributes.
 Status ('Pass', 'Fail', 'Skip'), TestcaseID (either the testcase name or a numerical identifier for the testcase), ProjectKey (discussed below), and ResultType ('automated' or 'manual') are all required for any result.
 For automated results the Environment Name is also required.
 Anytime a request comes in to Mustard to create a result the related Testcase and Environment are found.
-If these can not be found they will be created in the system with basic information.
+If these can not be found, then it will be created in the system with basic information.
 Several other optional parameters are also included with results including adding screenshots.
 See the docs for full information on all possible result parameters.

 ### JSON API
 **The following documentation is about using Mustard-Seed through the JSON API.
 For setting up an easier method of managing projects, users, and results please see the  [Mustard-Dijon](https://github.com/Orasi/Mustard-Dijon) which is a Graphical Interface on top of Mustard-Seed**